luiswirth/bsc-thesis/src/matter.typ

 }
 ```

+We are already at the end of the implementation of the exterior algebra.
+There exist many operations that could be implemented as well, such as the
+Hodge star operator, based on an inner product, but it's just not necessary
+for the rest of the library to have such functionality, therefore we omit it
+here.

 = Discrete Differential Forms: Simplicial Cochains and Whitney Forms

 In this chapter we will introduce discrete differential forms, which we will
 represent as simplicial cochains.
-We will discuss projection of arbitrary continuum differential forms expressed
+We will discuss some basic cochain calculus and the projection
+and interpolation between arbitrary continuum differential forms expressed
-in a global coordinate basis onto cochains and the finite element space of
+in a global coordinate basis and discrete cochains / whitney forms.
-whitney forms and it's basis.

 This chapter corresponds exactly to the functionality of the `whitney` crate.